VAT Returns in France

 Late registrationNormally, no penalties for late registration.
 Penalties are charged as part of the regularization of the VAT returns.

-If an intra-Community acquisition or any other purchase under the reverse charge mechanism is missed, there is a penalty of 5% of the VAT amount.
+If an intra-Community acquisition or any other purchase under the reverse charge mechanism is missed, there is a penalty of 10% of the VAT amount on this intra-Community acquisition.
 However, there is an administrative penalty that waives the penalty when the taxpayer has voluntarily corrected the error before any notice from the authorities.

 Additional penalties may be charged by the authorities, particularly where the corrections are triggered by an investigation or VAT audit.

-For penalties on Intrastat and other returns, please see the relevant section.
+For penalties on DEB/Intrastat and other returns, please see the relevant section.

 French distance sales.
 VAT on e-commerce